ropensci-archive/roweb2/content/blog/2018-04-17-author-survey.md

 be converted to a bookdown website for easier navigation.
 We thought this was a great suggestion, and have begun the process of porting all our documentation for packaging and reviewing, into a common bookdown book.
-Editor Maëlle Salmon is leading this work, and you can find the in-progress book, *rOpenSci Packages: Development, Maintenance, and Peer Review*, [here](https://ropensci.github.io/dev_guide/).
+Editor MaÃ«lle Salmon is leading this work, and you can find the in-progress book, *rOpenSci Packages: Development, Maintenance, and Peer Review*, [here](https://ropensci.github.io/dev_guide/).